VladaAlek/find-mysterious-word/README.md

         Issue of 79 characters per line signaled
 ![Python Checker](/assets/images/pythonchecker.png)

+[Python Tutor](https://pythontutor.com/render.html#mode=display "Python Tutor") used to monitor the execution of the python commands.
+See Debuging and Refactoring section bellow.

 - PowerPoint

 - Tutorial no. 6 from [Python Full Course for free ](https://www.youtube.com/watch?v=XKHEtdqhLK8 "Python Full Course for free ") from Bro Code used for coding of input section.